ballerina-platform/asyncapi-triggers/asyncapi/salesforce/README.md

+> **Deprecation Notice:** This connector is deprecated and will no longer be maintained or updated.
+Use [`ballerinax/salesforce`](https://central.ballerina.io/ballerinax/salesforce/latest) instead.

 ## Overview

 The `ballerinax/trigger.salesforce` module provides a Listener to grasp events triggered from a Salesforce org.
 This functionality is provided by [Salesforce Streaming API](https://developer.salesforce.com/docs/atlas.en-us.api_streaming.meta/api_streaming/intro_stream.htm).